Last Updated on by SiteControl

 For example, maternity, mental illness, treatment for substance abuse and alcoholism, organ transplants, spinal manipulation, occupational and speech therapy, and pain medication are generally excluded.
 Also, limitations and higher coinsurance and copays are common features.
 However, Urgent Care visits are often covered with a copay, to discourage unneeded emergency room visits.
 Common copays are $50 and $75.

 Note: One of our favorite low-cost plans before the Exchanges was UnitedHealthcare’s “Saver 80” policy.
 It was cheap, simple to understand, and if your application was approved, coverage began after 15 days.
 It was a classic “catastrophic” policy that was very popular for healthy households with incomes above $50,000.
-It is no longer available, although UHC may return to the Indiana Marketplace in 2025.
-UHC has already returned in several other states.
+UHC returned to the Indiana Marketplace in 2025.
+US Health & Life exited the state and also several other states.

 Impact Of ACA Legislation